5 Ways Stress Can Affect a Team: Understanding Causes, Effects, and Solutions for Workplace Well-Being

 Strengthening Team Morale

 To rebuild morale, organizations should prioritize recognition and rewards.
 Celebrating achievements, offering constructive feedback, and providing opportunities for professional growth reinforce employees’ sense of value and motivation.
-Transparent communication and inclusive decision- processes also foster trust and collaboration, countering the negative effects of stress in the workplace.
+Transparent communication and inclusive decision-making processes also foster trust and collaboration, countering the negative effects of stress in the workplace.

 3. Increased Conflict